 - Students are advised to complete a professional internship in the senior year as well as deliver a presentation of their experience and growth to peers and faculty.

 - See a complete overview of the BFA in Theatre Management curriculum in the AU Bulletin.

-Students interested in the BFA in Theatre Management enter the program as BA students, and may apply for acceptance through portfolio review in the spring of their sophomore year.
+Students interested in the BFA in Theatre Management enter the program as BA students and may apply for acceptance through a portfolio review in the spring of their sophomore year.
 During the Freshman and Sophomore years, students aspiring to the BFA are required to accept assignments as house managers, production assistants, and backstage crew for individual productions.
 The basis for the portfolio review will be based upon faculty reviews from each production, as well as material from supporting coursework in technical theatre classes.